RealNickTriano/Intro-to-AI--Assignment1/README.md

     To run Theta*:
         python3 ThetaStar.py

+# Notes
+Control the display of the graph with the following constants.

+If you use a smaller graph ypu may need to increase cell size to improve visibility
+PADDING_X (padding from edges of canvas, affects whole graph) PADDING_Y
+SPACEING_X (spacing between nodes, increases cell  length/width) SPACEING_Y
+NODE_RADIUS (size of nodes)
+LINEWIDTH (thickness of edges)

 # Known Issues

 1) Theta* runs in an infinite loop and does not produce a result